acoppes/unity-gameobject-brush/README.md

 * Erase
   - Filter which objects not to delete (check objects inside root, avoid root, camera, etc)
   - While holding key or while erase selected, highlight the object that is going to be deleted?
+  - Bigger "erase" size, now it works one by one and doesn't allow dragging.
 * Brushes and paint logic
   - Paint while mouse drag (delay, distance, etc)
   - Random Flip